databio/LOLAweb/swarm/README.md

     - Tr&aelig;fik load balancer - distributes traffic to containers using sticky sessions and websockets
 2. Network definition - creates an overlay network for communication between containers

+You should update the label `traefik.frontend.rule=Host:` to an appropriate fully qualified domain name before deploying, along with the `docker.domain` in the
+`loadbal` stanza.

 ## Docker Stack Definition